The Court Jester (1955)

 Hawkins: But I didn't even shoo...

-Captain of the Guard: He must capture a wild boar with his bare hands.
+Captain of the Guard: [later] The candidate must conquer a wild boar with his bare hands.
+Release the boar!

 [a piglet comes out of a chute followed by sound effects of splashing in the mud]